 2. Software Supply Chain Security Requires Multiple Solutions

-The Linux Foundation report addressed one of the pressing issues facing security and development teams today: how to secure the software supply chain.
+The Linux Foundation report addressed a pressing issue for security and development teams: how to secure the software supply chain.
 Survey respondents were asked to list initiatives that played a critical role in supply chain security.

 Their responses reflected a core truth: A comprehensive, team-wide effort that combines processes and tooling is necessary to best protect modern software supply chains.